KevincTulp/nearmap-python-api/README.md

 or
 - ["Standard + Advanced Analytics Libraries + Nearmap-Python-API"](./install/advanced_analytics/README.md)

+Please refer to the installation instructions above.
+DO NOT install via PIP.
+- <i>As the Nearmap-Python-API is currently in BETA it is installed in Development Mode.
+We will be releasing "Conda-Forge" and "PIP Install" deployments in the future.
+The following installation methodology ensures compatibility across operating systems and cpu architectures.</i>

 2.)
 Access example implementation scripts for all API operations in the ["examples folder"](./examples)
 - Note: For Production Mapping please refer to the "Pipelines/Production" and "Downloads" Examples.